ABOUT APPISx

 2024

-APPISx Japan hosted a transformative event on October 6th, 2024, bringing together 50 dedicated participants in pursuit of organizational sustainability for patient advocacy groups.
+APPISx Japan brought together 50 dedicated participants in pursuit of organizational sustainability for patient advocacy groups.

-With the captivating theme, "Sustainability of the Organization," our main speaker, a revered sports personality and former Captain of the Japan National Team, delivered a thought-provoking discourse on "Leadership and Organizational Management."
+With the theme, "Sustainability of the Organization," the main speaker was revered sports personality and former Captain of the Japan National Team, who delivered a thought-provoking discussion on "Leadership and Organizational Management."

-APPISx Japan fostered connection and collaboration, enabling attendees to forge meaningful relationships with an array of PAGs, igniting a powerful ripple effect in the pursuit of improving care and support for patients.
+APPISx Japan fostered connection and collaboration, enabling attendees to forge meaningful relationships with a variety of PAGs, igniting a powerful ripple effect in the pursuit of improving care and support for patients.

 2023